 Sildenafil Cream, 3.6% has the Potential to Be the First FDA-Approved Product for FSAD

 Of the various types of female sexual dysfunction disorders, FSAD is most analogous to erectile dysfunction (ED) in men and is characterized primarily by an inability to attain or maintain sufficient genital arousal during sexual activity that causes distress or interpersonal difficulty.
-Despite a number of approved prescription products for ED, no pharmacologic options have yet been approved by the FDA for FSAD.
+Despite several approved prescription products for ED, no pharmacologic options have yet been approved by the FDA for FSAD.
 Sildenafil, the active ingredient in Sildenafil Cream, is marketed in an oral dosage form under the brand name Viagra® for the treatment of ED in men.

 Sildenafil Cream is a proprietary cream formulation of sildenafil specifically designed to increase blood flow to the genital tissue in women, leading to a potential improvement in genital arousal response during sexual activity.
 If successful in clinical studies, Sildenafil Cream has the potential to be the first FDA-approved pharmacologic treatment option for FSAD.
 In a Phase 2a trial, Sildenafil Cream increased measurable blood flow to the vaginal tissue in both pre- and post-menopausal women with FSAD compared to placebo cream.
-Further, data from a thermography study in healthy women demonstrated significantly greater increases in genital temperature after administration of Sildenafil Cream compared to after administration of placebo cream as well as no cream at all, indicating a positive impact on genital blood flow during the 30-minute testing session.
+Further, data from a thermography study in healthy women demonstrated significantly greater increases in genital temperature after administration of Sildenafil Cream compared to after administration of placebo cream and no cream at all, indicating a positive impact on genital blood flow during the 30-minute testing session.

 About Daré Bioscience